Goldfinger (film)

-Many of the elements introduced in the film appeared in many of the later James Bond films, such as the extensive use of technology and gadgets by Bond, an extensive pre-credits sequence that stood largely alone from the main storyline, multiple foreign locales and tongue-in-cheek humor.
-Goldfinger was the first Bond film to win an Oscar (for Best Sound Editing) and opened to largely favorable critical reception.
+Goldfinger was heralded as the film in the franchise where James Bond "comes into focus".
+Many elements introduced in it appeared in many of the later James Bond films, such as the extensive use of technology and gadgets by Bond, an extensive pre-credits sequence that stood largely alone from the main plot, multiple foreign locales and tongue-in-cheek humour.
+The film's release led to a number of promotional licensed tie-in items, including a toy Aston Martin DB5 car from Corgi Toys, which became one of the biggest-selling toys of the 1960s, and an image of the gold-painted Eaton on the cover of Life.

+Goldfinger was the first Bond film to win an Academy Award (for Best Sound Editing) and opened to largely favourable critical reception.
 The film was a financial success, recouping its budget in two weeks and grossing over $120 million worldwide.

-In 1999, it was ranked No. 70 on the BFI Top 100 British films list compiled by the British Film Institute.
+In 1999, it was ranked 70th on the BFI Top 100 British films list.

+Goldfinger was followed by Thunderball in 1965.

 Plot

-After destroying a drug laboratory in Latin America, MI6 agent James Bond vacations in Miami Beach.
-His superior, M, via CIA agent Felix Leiter, directs Bond to observe bullion dealer Auric Goldfinger at the hotel there.
-Bond discovers Goldfinger cheating at a high-stakes gin rummy game, aided remotely by his employee, Jill Masterson.
+MI6 agent James Bond destroys a drug laboratory and electrocutes an antagonist in a bath in Latin America.
+Bond then heads to Miami Beach, where his superior, M, through CIA agent Felix Leiter, directs Bond to observe bullion dealer Auric Goldfinger at a hotel in Miami Beach.
+Bond discovers Goldfinger cheating at a high-stakes gin rummy game, aided by his employee Jill Masterson.
 Bond interrupts Jill and blackmails Goldfinger into losing.
-After a night with Jill, Bond is knocked out by Goldfinger's Korean manservant Oddjob.
-Bond awakens to find Jill covered in gold paint, dead from "skin suffocation".
+After an evening with Jill, Bond is knocked out by Goldfinger's Korean manservant Oddjob.
+Bond awakens to find Jill covered in gold paint, dead from skin suffocation.

-In London, the governor of the Bank of England and M task Bond with determining how Goldfinger smuggles gold internationally.
+In London, M tasks Bond with determining how Goldfinger smuggles gold internationally.
 Q supplies Bond with a modified Aston Martin DB5 and two tracking devices.
-Bond meets Goldfinger at his country club in Kent and plays a round of golf with him, wagering a bar of recovered Nazi gold.
+Bond plays a round of golf with Goldfinger at his country club in Kent, using a bar of recovered Nazi gold supplied to him by the Bank of England.
 Goldfinger attempts to cheat, but Bond tricks him into losing the match.
-Goldfinger warns Bond against interfering in his affairs, and Oddjob demonstrates his formidable strength and the deadly ease with which he can decapitate any victim with his special steel-rimmed hat.
-Goldfinger has Oddjob demonstrate on a stone statue.
+Goldfinger warns Bond against interfering in his affairs, and Oddjob demonstrates his formidable strength, along with a steel-brimmed hat.
+Planting a tracker in Goldfinger's car, Bond follows him to Switzerland and meets Jill's sister Tilly, who tries to assassinate Goldfinger but is stopped by Bond.

-Bond trails Goldfinger to Switzerland, where he meets Jill's sister, Tilly, who attempts and fails to assassinate Goldfinger.
-Bond sneaks into Goldfinger's refinery and overhears him telling a Chinese nuclear physicist, Ling, that he incorporates gold into the bodywork of his Rolls-Royce Phantom III to smuggle out of England.

-Bond also overhears Goldfinger mention "Operation Grand Slam", and encounters Tilly, who again tries to kill Goldfinger.
-An alarm is tripped and Oddjob kills Tilly with his lethal hat.
-Bond is captured and strapped to a table with an overhead industrial laser, the beam slicing toward him.
-Bond lies to Goldfinger that MI6 knows about Operation Grand Slam.
-Goldfinger spares Bond's life so MI6 can think he is safe.
-Pilot Pussy Galore flies the captive Bond to Goldfinger's stud farm near Lexington, Kentucky in a private jet.
-Once there, Bond escapes his cell and witnesses Goldfinger's meeting with American mafiosi, who are supplying materials for Operation Grand Slam.
-Goldfinger plans to breach the U.S. Bullion Depository at Fort Knox by releasing delta-9 nerve gas into the atmosphere, killing the personnel.
+Bond sneaks into Goldfinger's refinery in Switzerland and overhears him telling Chinese nuclear physicist Ling that he incorporates gold into the bodywork of his Rolls-Royce Phantom III to smuggle out of England.
+Bond also overhears Goldfinger mention "Operation Grand Slam" and encounters Tilly, who again tries to kill Goldfinger.
+An alarm is tripped, and Oddjob kills Tilly with his hat while Bond is captured, strapped to a table and menaced with an overhead industrial laser.
+Bond lies to Goldfinger that MI6 knows about Operation Grand Slam and Goldfinger spares his life.
+Pussy Galore, a pilot, flies the captive Bond to Goldfinger's stud farm near Lexington, Kentucky in a private jet.